HaniAmmar/Qentem-Engine/README.md

 -   [License](#license)

 ## Introduction

 Qentem Engine is a C++ library offering high-performance template rendering and a fast, built-in JSON parser.
 It is lightweight, STL-free, dependency-free, and supports deployment on native backends as well as frontend environments such as web browsers via WebAssembly.

 ## Features

 ### General

-* Header-only, cross-platform, and fully self-contained — STL-free and with no external dependencies.
+* Header-only, cross-platform, and fully self-contained—STL-free, no external dependencies.
-* High-performance numeric parsing and formatting without relying on floating-point hardware (FPU-free).
+* High-performance numeric parsing and formatting (FPU-free).
-* Supports both 32-bit and 64-bit systems, with little-endian and big-endian architectures.
+* Supports 32-bit and 64-bit systems; little-endian and big-endian architectures.
-* Exception-free design — no `try`, `catch`, or `throw`.
+* Exception-free design—no try, catch, or throw.
-* Full Unicode support: UTF-8, UTF-16, and UTF-32.
+* Full Unicode support: UTF-8, UTF-16, UTF-32.
-* Low memory footprint — ideal for resource-constrained environments.
+* Low memory footprint—ideal for resource-constrained environments.
+* No global mutable state; suitable for multi-threaded use with separate objects.

 ### Template Rendering